-- 1. Remove the power cable. - 2.
-Remove the cover (see "Removing the side cover" on page 28). - 3.
-Remove the four screws that secure the power supply to the back of the chassis. - 4.
-Remove the power supply.
+- 1. Power-off the computer and remove external cables. - 2.
+Remove the cover and support bracket (see "Removing the side cover" on page 38 and "Removing the support bracket" on page 39). - 3.
+Disconnect the internal power supply cables.

+- 4. Remove the 4 screws that secure the power supply to the chassis. - 5.
+Lift the power supply out of the chassis. - 6.
+To replace the power supply, reverse the previous steps.